omer-acarr/Custom-Bootloader-Based-on-UART-with-STM32/README.md

 * Integrate an advanced CRC-32 check to verify the integrity of the software.
 * Add USB (DFU Class) support to the communication interface.

----
-*This project was developed by Ömer Faruk Acar to understand the low-level working logic of embedded systems and apply professional firmware update standards.*